-Next, while keeping the waist lifted, core engaged and torso steady, bring your right leg up toward your shoulder to lightly tap the right elbow, pause for a moment, then bring it back to the starting position.
+Next, while keeping the waist lifted, core engaged, and torso steady, bring your right leg up toward your shoulder to lightly tap the right elbow, pause for a moment, and then bring it back to the starting position.

-Next, while holding a weight plate and bracing the core, rotate your torso from right to left by twisting at the waist and swinging the weight across the body, tapping the weight to the floor, then twist back over to the left side tapping the weight to the left side of their body to complete one rep.
+Next, while holding a weight plate and bracing the core, rotate your torso from right to left by twisting at the waist and swinging the weight across the body, tapping the weight to the floor, then twisting back over to the left side, tapping the weight to the left side of their body to complete one rep.

-Next, start performing sideways ab crunches, making sure to rise up as high as possible, hold for a moment, then slowly lower down to complete one rep.
+Next, start performing sideways ab crunches, making sure to rise as high as possible, hold for a moment, and then slowly lower down to complete one rep.

-Next, rotate your legs to the right side, stopping shortly of tapping the ground, then move back to center, and rotate your legs to the other side to complete one rep.
+Next, rotate your legs to the right side, stopping short of tapping the ground, then move back to the center and rotate your legs to the other side to complete one rep.

 For more challenge, try to keep your legs as straight as possible.

-Assume a shoulder width stance with toes turned slightly out and tailbone tucked while holding a weight plate at outside grip with the arms straight overhead.
+Assume a shoulder-width stance with toes turned slightly out and tailbone tucked while holding a weight plate at the outside grip with the arms straight overhead.